Countries with No Annual Property Tax | Real Estate Thailand

 The Cayman Islands, a British overseas territory, encompasses 3 islands in the western Caribbean Sea.
 Grand Cayman, the largest island, is known for its beach resorts and scuba diving.
 Cayman Brac is popular for deep-sea fishing excursions.
 Little Cayman, the smallest island, is home to diverse wildlife, from endangered iguanas to seabirds such as red-footed boobies.

-The Cayman Islands is longstanding in the offshore world with zero property taxes.
+The Cayman Islands is longstanding in the offshore world with no annual property taxes.

 Property prices are rising and the cost of living is high but the island is well developed.